fogWraith/VesperNet-Crossbridge/INSTALL.md

 ## Running the Bridge

-### Direct Bridge Mode (No Modem Emulation)
+### Modem Emulation / Direct Bridge Mode (No Modem Emulation)

-This mode is suitable when connecting directly to a computer that has PPP client software:
+Direct bridge mode is suitable when connecting directly to a computer that has PPP client software, while modem emulation mode is for vintage hardware / emulated environments that expect to dial in.
+Adjust the bridge-config.json accordingly.

+For Direct Bridge Mode, set `emulate_modem` to `false` in the bridge-config.json file, or `true` to emulate a modem.

 ```bash
 # Linux/macOS